att-innovate/netQuil/docs/demos/distributed-protocol.rst

 Source Code
 -----------
-The source code for the cat-entangler can be found `here <https://github.com/att-innovate/netQuil>`_ and contributions are encouraged.
+The source code for the cat-entangler can be found on `Github <https://github.com/att-innovate/netQuil>`_ and contributions are encouraged.
 To learn more about distributed quantum computing and the cat-like state checkout `this <https://arxiv.org/abs/quant-ph/0402148>`_ paper by Yimsiriwattana and Lomonaco.
 To see why quantum security is so powerful, checkout our tutorial on the middle-man attack!